 - Use user biometrics as a second authentication factor within the financial industry.

-Identity verification when ordering a duplicate SIM card
+Identity verification in the SIM card registration process

-Our technology helps to detect the authenticity of an ID document and to verify that the person is its real owner through biometric facial recognition.
+Mobbscan helps to detect an ID document’s veracity and confirm that the individual is its owner through biometric facial recognition.

 The telephone operator LEBARA uses Mobbeel’s technology to verify identity for SIM card activation both in face-to-face and in online processes.